Downhill

 Short track

-XCC at Pal Arinsal
+XCC in Pal Arinsal

 Cross-country relay